 Sir Richard Roberts

 Sir Richard J. Roberts, born in 1943, is a biochemist and molecular biologist.
-After completing his doctorate at the University of Sheffield, he spent research periods at Harvard and Cambridge, among other places.
-In 1993 he was awarded, together with Philip A. Sharp, he was awarded the Nobel Prize in Medicine and Physiology.
+After obtaining his doctorate at the University of Sheffield, he completed research stays at Harvard and Cambridge, among other places.
+In 1993, Roberts and Phillip A. Sharp received the Nobel Prize in Physiology and Medicine for their research.

 The importance of modern plant breeding for developing countries